 This also has a shadow effect, but this one creates a bigger effect than the overlapping stones.
 You can match this concrete planter design idea to what you like since it has different designs, colors, and shapes.

 As a one-colored retaining wall idea can go looking expensive and minimalist, entwined brick design broke that.
 This design is still head-turning since it is unique for having different colors that match.
 It is recommended to pair neutral-toned brick to achieve a beautiful-looking wall.

 If you are looking for a neat-looking design idea, you should go for this.
 It is interesting since the blocks are cylindrical, which adds more depth, making them more bizarre and extraordinary.
 However, it is your call to choose your own shape, but cylindrical blocks are recommended.

 Something more straightforward, you say?
 This design will be perfect for you.
 You can use huge concrete blocks to add depth to your wall.

-Add a wooden fence to your classic stone wall to create a more exciting look.
+Install a wooden fence to your classic stone wall to create a more exciting look.
 It serves as a barrier but also as an added aesthetic to your wall.

 Wooden Retaining Fences

 This will look amazing in your garden because, as we all know, wood is naturally pleasing to look at.
 It can also match any decorations you put on it.
 In addition, if you are also tight on your budget, you can go for this as it is not money-demanding.

 If you want more seating space or rows for your plants, you can go for this design.
 Multiple low retaining walls to build up your desired terrace.
 However, it could be expensive and time-consuming since it will be harder to build multiple low walls than a single retaining wall.